alphagov/pp-puppet/development/README.md

 ## Basic setup

 - Clone this folder onto your local machine with `git clone git@github.com:alphagov/pp-puppet.git`.
 You can do this in your `~/govuk` folder if you have one or in a separate `~/performance-platform` folder
-- Install dependencies with `GOVUK_DEPS=true ./install.sh`
+- Install dependencies with `ENT_DEPS=true GOVUK_DEPS=true ./install.sh`
   - Warnings about the ``pp-deployment`` repository can be safely ignored (it contains deployment secrets that you may not have access to)
+- Drop back to the root directory of this repository.
+- Run `bundle install && bundle exec librarian-puppet install`
-- Start the virtual machine with `vagrant up`
+- Start the virtual machine with `vagrant up development-1`
   - VMWare users may [hit an error](http://superuser.com/questions/511679/getting-an-error-trying-to-set-up-shared-folders-on-an-ubuntu-instance-of-vmware)
   - VirtualBox users should not ignore warnings about a mismatch between the version of VirtualBox and the Guest Additions.
 One known symptom is the